zleffler802/plant-watering-system/README.md

 - **LCD contrast** — LCD is powered at 3.3V; a 1 kΩ resistor from V0 to GND compensates.
 Next board revision should run at 5V with I2C level shifting.
 - **I2C pull-ups** — HAT resistors R5/R6 are DNP; Pi internal pull-ups and the backpack are sufficient.
 - **Soil sensor wiring** — JST pinout (GND, VIN, SDA, SCL) does not match HAT J3 (3.3V, GND, SCL, SDA).
 Crossover cable required on all 4 pins.
-- **Ultrasonic blind zone** — RCWL-1601 has a ~10–13 cm blind zone.
-A physical standoff shifts the measurement range to cover full-tank detection.
+- **Ultrasonic blind zone** — RCWL-1601 has a ~0-2.5 cm blind zone.
+Reduces available tank space.

----

-## License

-MIT